MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/faq-year-end-activities.md

 We recommend that you evaluate your organization's requirements and if possible, close as many dimensions as possible using the **Close single** year-end option to improve performance.
 By closing to a single dimension value (which can also be a blank value), the system calculates less detail when determining the balances for retained earnings account entries.

-### Degenerate dimensions
+### Highly volatile dimensions

-A degenerate dimension provides little to no reuse by itself and in combination with other dimensions.
-There are two types of degenerate dimensions.
-The first type is a dimension that is individually degenerate.
-Typically, this type of degenerate dimension will appear on only a single transaction, or on small sets of transactions.
-The second type is a dimension that becomes degenerate in combination with one or more additional dimensions that exhibit the same potential based on the possible permutations that can be generated.
-A degenerate dimension can have a significant impact on the performance of the year-end close process.
-To minimize performance issues, define all degenerate dimensions as **Close single** in the year-end close setup as described in the preceding section.
+A highly volatile dimension provides little to no reuse by itself and in combination with other dimensions.
+There are two types of highly volatile dimensions.
+The first type is a dimension that is individually highly volatile.
+Typically, this type of highly volatile dimension will appear on only a single transaction, or on small sets of transactions.
+The second type is a dimension that becomes highly volatile in combination with one or more additional dimensions that exhibit the same potential based on the possible permutations that can be generated.
+A highly volatile dimension can have a significant impact on the performance of the year-end close process.
+To minimize performance issues, define all highly volatile dimensions as **Close single** in the year-end close setup as described in the preceding section.

 ## Accounts payable: What changes have been made to support 1099 year-end reporting for 2022?